Capstone-robotics-at-home/Intergration/README.md

   * Path planning
   * YOLO-V3 (video_yolo.py is a demo for YOLO)
   * Simulation
-* Some modifications are needed
+* Some modifications are needed according to different environment
-  * YOLO model should be put into it
+  * YOLO model should be put into it.
+Model for different applications have uploaded to our Google drive.(Mujoco, matplotlib, real_world)
   * The target directory (Mujoco or Jetbot) should be changed
-  * Some constant like turnning angle should be changed according to physical measurement
+  * Some constant (like turnning angle, Astar ratio) might need to be be changed according to physical measurement

 # Run the video_real.py file
 * It can get picture from jpg/png or window_capture or camera.